koenrane/KR-new-site/content/confounded-no-longer-insights-from-all-of-statistics.md

 For continuous random variables $X,Y$, we have $P(X=Y)=0$, which is surprising.
 In fact, for $x_i \sim X,y_i \sim Y$, $P(x_i=y_i)=0$ as well!

 The continuity is the culprit.
 Since the cumulative density functions $F_X,F_Y$ are continuous, the limit of the density allotted to any given point is 0.
-Read more [here](https://stats.stackexchange.com/questions/32605/probability-of-two-values-being-equal-in-a-sample-drawn-from-a-continuous-distri#32607).
+See [also](https://stats.stackexchange.com/questions/32605/probability-of-two-values-being-equal-in-a-sample-drawn-from-a-continuous-distri#32607).

 ### Types of Convergence